 3. Can I use a business loan to rehab houses?

-Using a business loan to rehab houses is technically possible.
-However, qualifying for a loan can be tricky.
+Using a business loan for small business to rehab houses is technically possible.
+However, qualifying for a loan or a business credit card can be complicated.
 To qualify, you must treat rehabbing or flipping houses as a business, and you must be in operation for several years before you can be approved.
 You’ll need to prove that you have successfully completed flips in the past, and have made regular profits.

 Whatever your purpose is for securing a business loan, keeping tabs on your personal and business credit scores is key.
-You can track both with Nav.
+At Nav, you can review and monitor your business credit scores for free.

 Check out Business Boost